 Various reporting methods are promoted to students/apprentices during induction, tutorials, via posters and electronic noticeboards throughout their time at College.
-Students/apprentices are encouraged to share their concerns by talking to a trusted employee, speaking to a member of the welfare team or alternatively they can email: welfare@derby-College.ac.uk or have a live chat on Teams.
-QR codes are promoted on posters in key places (toilets/communal areas) for students to scan, which opens up a live chat with a member of the welfare team.
+Students/apprentices are encouraged to share their concerns by talking to a trusted employee, speaking to a member of the welfare team or alternatively they can email: safeguarding@derby-college.ac.uk or have a live chat on Teams.
+QR codes are promoted on posters for students to scan, which opens a live chat with a member of the safeguarding team.